tklebel/rOpenSci-blog/draft.md

 You will find three vignettes, with a general introduction, examples on how to import many files at once, and a few examples of known quirks of JSTORs data.
-There is also a lengthy case study that shows how to combine metadata and content of the articles.
-If you still need more information, you can also watch [my presentation at this year's useR! in Brisbane](https://www.youtube.com/watch?v=kNRbT-ki9tU&t) or dive into the [slides](https://speakerdeck.com/tklebel/jstor-an-r-package-for-analysing-scientific-articles).
+There is also a lengthy case study that shows how to combine metadata and information on the articles' content.
+If you still need more information, you can also watch
+[my presentation at this year's useR! in Brisbane](https://www.youtube.com/watch?v=kNRbT-ki9tU&t) or dive into the [slides](https://speakerdeck.com/tklebel/jstor-an-r-package-for-analysing-scientific-articles).
 But for now let us turn back the clock